tosmi-ansible/ansible-pipeline-demo/README.md

 journey.
 For most larger automation setups the following questions arise after automating the first tasks:

+- How should we onboard new teams to Automation Platform?
 - How can we test our Ansible code base before applying it to production systems?
 - Which tools are available for testing Ansible code?